Steve-Fenton/TypeSpec/README.md

 You pass the list of specifications into the `run` method.
 Each specification is loaded, parsed, and executed.

+The `run` method returns a promise, should you need to execute code after the test.
+This allows you to run code after all specifications have run, including where there are async steps.

 ## Excluding Specifications